-The Complainant owns rights in the word mark BOEHRINGER® which predates the registration of the Disputed Domain Name by many years.
-Respondent's registration of the Disputed Domain Name varies from the mark by replacing the letter "e" with an "r."
-The Complainant contends that it has no business relationship with Respondent, did not authorize it to register the Disputed Domain Name, and states that the Respondent is using the Disputed Domain Name to attract Internet visitors to its website with links to "ringer" websites.
-The Panel has accessed the Disputed Domain Name and notes that Respondent has exchanged the "ringer" links to other links without any implied association with the Complainant.
-RESPONDENT: The Respondent has not appeared formally or informally to controvert the evidence submitted by the Complainant.
-RIGHTS The Complainant has, to the satisfaction of the Panel, shown the Disputed Domain Name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights (within the meaning of paragraph 4(a)(i) of the Policy).
-NO RIGHTS OR LEGITIMATE INTERESTS The Complainant has, to the satisfaction of the Panel, shown the Respondent to have no rights or legitimate interests in respect of the Disputed Domain Name (within the meaning of paragraph 4(a)(ii) of the Policy).
-BAD FAITH The Complainant has, to the satisfaction of the Panel, shown the Disputed Domain Name has been registered and is being used in bad faith (within the meaning of paragraph 4(a)(iii) of the Policy).
+The Respondent has not appeared formally or informally to controvert the evidence submitted by the Complainant.
+RIGHTS The Complainant has, to the satisfaction of the Panel, shown the disputed domain name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights (within the meaning of paragraph 4(a)(i) of the Policy).
+NO RIGHTS OR LEGITIMATE INTERESTS The Complainant has, to the satisfaction of the Panel, shown the Respondent to have no rights or legitimate interests in respect of the disputed domain name (within the meaning of paragraph 4(a)(ii) of the Policy).
+BAD FAITH The Complainant has, to the satisfaction of the Panel, shown the disputed domain name has been registered and is being used in bad faith (within the meaning of paragraph 4(a)(iii) of the Policy).
 PROCEDURAL FACTORS The Panel is satisfied that all procedural requirements under UDRP were met and there is no other reason why it would be inappropriate to provide a decision.
 PRINCIPAL REASONS FOR THE DECISION Paragraph 15(a) of the Rules for the UDRP ('the Policy') instructs this Panel to "decide a complaint on the basis of the statements and documents submitted in accordance with the Policy, these Rules and any rules and principles of law that it deems applicable."
-Pursuant to Paragraph 4(a) of the Policy the Complainant is required to prove each of the following three elements to obtain an order that a domain name should be cancelled or transferred: - (i) the domain name registered by respondent is identical or confusingly similar to a trademark or service mark in which complainant has rights; and - (ii) respondent has no rights or legitimate interests in respect of the domain name; and - (iii) the domain name has been registered and is being used in bad faith.
+Pursuant to Paragraph 4(a) of the Policy the Complainant is required to prove each of the following three elements to obtain an order that a domain name should be cancelled or transferred: - (i) the domain name registered by respondent is identical or confusingly similar to a trademark or service mark in which complainant has rights; and - (ii) respondent has no rights or legitimate interests in respect of the domain name; an - (iii) the domain name has been registered and is being used in bad faith.